-At least 40 people gathered outside the David L. Moss Criminal Justice Center downtown Wednesday evening to protest Tulsa County’s contract agreement to hold immigration detainees.
+At least 40 people gathered outside the David L. Moss Criminal Justice Center in downtown Tulsa Wednesday evening to protest Tulsa County’s contract agreement with U.S. Immigration & Customs Enforcement to hold immigration detainees.

-A central focus of the protest was Tulsa County’s partnership with ICE to hold immigration detainees at the jail.
 The agreement, known as 287(g), has been in place for several years thanks to renewals.

 “We want them to know that we have our eyes on them as much as they have their eyes on our neighbors that they’re snatching,” said Carrie, a protester with Tulsa Fights Fascism, who did not provide her last name.